 18. Ghost Pepper

 Ghost peppers are a little bit less spicy than Trinidad Scorpion peppers.
 Their Scoville scale is about 1,001,304 SHU.
-In 2007, they were the hottest pepper according to the Guinness World Records.
+The 2007 edition of Guinness World Records recognized this variety used to be the hottest pepper.

 When Ghost peppers come to your mouth, they do not show their heat right away.
 Instead, you will notice a hint of sweetness.
 However, after a few seconds, the heat starts to attack, making your eyes watery.

-Compared with Trinidad Scorpion, Ghost peppers are more fruity.
-Its taste is also more pleasant.
+Compared with Trinidad Scorpion, Ghost peppers are more fruity and more pleasant.
 To make them less spicy, you should remove the innards because they contain the highest amount of capsaicin.

 This type of pepper has wrinkled skin and a fat shape with pointed ends.
 They come in different colors: purple, orange, red, white, chocolate, and purple.